pleasega/SchoolLibrary/README.md

 Allow student to borrow one of the same book.

 ### Access DB:
--Lendings
+* Lendings
--Books
+* Books
-Password: fugeeschool123
+* Password: fugeeschool123
-Includes administrator query scripts.
+* Includes administrator query scripts.